supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_21_GrantTenantWideAdminConsentToAnApplication.md

 For applications your organization has developed or for those that are registered directly in your Azure AD tenant, you can grant tenant-wide admin consent from App registrations in the Azure portal.

 ## Lab Objectives
-After completing this lab, you will be able to:
+After completing this lab, you will be able to complete the following tasks:

 - Task 1 - App registration
 - Task 2 - Grant admin consent in App registrations
 - Task 3 - Grant admin consent in Enterprise apps